bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

     To see the stopped containers you can use: `docker ps -a`.

-    Look for containers with the name "comments-api" and remove them by hand by using the `docker rm` command and the containers ID.
+    Look for containers with names that contain "comments" and remove them by hand by using the `docker rm` command and the containers ID.
 For example:

     ```
     [bgercken@sparta go-rest-api]$ docker ps -a